A GPA Isn’t Everything.

 The Blessons Awards are funded by donations and are unique and may often function as the only source of support for women where no other granting and scholarship organizations may exist or are accessible in it’s nature where grade point average is NOT a deciding factor.
 They give women the resources to realize their educational goals to use the funds in whatever way that helps them most such as: books, tuition, on-campus health insurance, cafeteria, computer labs and transportation.

 Each award cycle, we will receive countless applications of incredibly inspiring women with survivor stories who have had their higher education put on hold due to challenging life lessons such as; cancer, mental illness, physical or emotional abuse, sex trafficking, discrimination and isolation due to sexual orientation, or who are first-generation female immigrants.

 In 2019, Blessons is committed in funding a minimum of (6) - $1000 one-time scholarship awards in providing educational assistance, to disadvantaged, low-income women who are 25 years or older.
 These women are U.S. citizens pursuing an undergraduate education at a regionally accredited college or university or at a vocational or technical and trade school program that lead to degrees or certificates, and within the United States.
-Scholarship Applications are accepted until November 1st, 2018 for 2019 Scholarship Awards.
+Scholarship Applications are accepted until APRIL 1st, 2019 for 2019 SPRING Scholarship Awards.